PrismarineJS/mineflayer/docs/api.md

  * `str` - String to complete.
  * `assumeCommand` - Field sent to server, defaults to false.
  * `sendBlockInSight` - Field sent to server, defaults to true.
 Set this option to false if you want more performance.
+ * `timeout` - Timeout in milliseconds, after which the function will return an ampty array, defaults to 100.

 #### bot.chat(message)